Rupert Murdoch is addicted to media and politics. He will be continually looking over Lachlan’s shoulder.

 It is not a matter of a few rotten apples.
 The malady is deep seated.

 Tiffen describes the governance of News Corp as “a docile board, acquiescent management in the thrall of the genius of their CEO, a vision of hereditary succession and a ‘whatever it takes’ ethic”.
 Only a company with that sort of governance could pay $A89 million in remuneration in fiscal year 2017 to Rupert, Lachlan and James Murdoch from 20th Century Fox alone.

 When confronted with even mild criticism News Corp’s retainers go into immediate attack mode and turn the issue into us against them.
 “Them” being a politically correct elite.

 In 1992, UK prime minister John Major had just won an election.
 He asked the editor of the London Sun how he proposed to cover Britain’s decision on the European Exchange Rate Mechanism.
 He was told, “Well John let me put it this way, I’ve got a bucket of shit on my desk and tomorrow morning I am going to throw it all over your head.”
-The ALP gets the same bucket treatment in Australian elections while News Corp slavishly protects the Coalition and big business at almost every turn.
+The ALP gets the same bucket treatment in Australian elections while News Corp slavishly protects the Coalition and big business.